activeledger/activeledger/docs/en-gb/ide/README.md

 ![General Settings](https://activeledger.io/wp-content/uploads/2018/10/2018-10-09_11-50-00.png)

 Under the *Connections* section add the location of your Activeledger node.
-If you're running a local testnet you can use these settings :
+If you're running a local testnet you can use the following settings:

 * Name : Local Testnet
 * Protocol : http
 * Address : localhost
 * Port : 5260

-Encrypted Transactions is not required.
-However, if you are submitting transactions over an untrusted network this will hide the transaction data.
+Encrypted Transactions is not a requirement.
+However, if you are submitting transactions across an untrusted network this will hide the transaction data.

-In the general settings you will find other options.
+In this section you will find other options.
 The most important one is the backup and restore functionaility.
 The backup function allows you to generate a single file that exports all the information within the IDE.
 It has a password protection function, as this backup can include your private keys.

 ### 2. Key Generation